Skip to Content

 Recent Important Black Pomeranians

-Known at home and to his fans as Travis.
-Travis was bred by the late Dianne Finch.
-Travis has been described as the biggest winning black Pom in the history of the breed.
-Travis was the winner of 12 Best in Show awards and sired 67 Pomeranian champions.
+He is known at home and to his fans as Travis.
+The late Dianne Finch bred Travis.
+Travis has been described as the biggest winning black Pom in the breed’s history.
+Travis won 12 Best in Show awards and sired 67 Pomeranian champions.

 Black is also a very helpful color to add to a white Pomeranian breeding program.
 The most successful Pom kennels will include at least one black to use to improve and maintain these very desirable Pomeranian qualities.